and Mr. Brown...

 It's sad to think they were confined to that small den and the hundreds of times people parked there and looked at them, sometimes with their headlights on at night (I was guilty, too).
 It was a different time then, and hopefully the lions are in a better place now (Lion Heaven, that is).

-As for Brown's Electric, I have great memories of that place, also.
+As for Brown's Electric, I have great memories of that place as well.

 Here's my short story about that: